 Challenge number Detail of challenge 1 Social, mental, speech and language and emotional barriers to learning, including low self worth and emotional regulation.
 2 Assessments, observations, and discussions with pupils indicate low oral language comprehension, language skills and vocabulary gaps among some disadvantaged pupils.
-Some disadvantaged children are EAL learners who are not exposed to the rich English language in the home setting presenting as a barrier to progress in R and W. 3 Some families have requested support for their child to attend enrichment clubs, which are now being run post Covid restrictions as they are unable to sustain the financial commitments.
+Some disadvantaged children are EAL learners who are not exposed to the rich English language in the home setting presenting as a barrier to progress in R and W. 3 Some families have requested support for their child to attend enrichment clubs, as they are unable to sustain the financial commitments.
 4 Financial circumstances act as a barrier for children to engage with school trips, external enrichment activities, residential trips etc 5 Internal assessments indicate that maths and writing attainment among disadvantaged pupils is below that of non-disadvantaged pupils.